wongwh2002/AMB/README.md

  Need to initialize a google drive api and google sheet for credentials, save the json file and name it 'creds.json' Change 'myName' to own name
  Change rowAMB to own cohort and row
+ Kinda shitty design, needs a lot of improvement D: